 To address this problem, you should first go to the "Inputs" screen and create a Value labeled "N/A" (Not Applicable) for "Rental Car Brand" and again for "Car Transmission Type".

-For more information about how to use the Married Pair feature, please see this help file.
+For more information about how to use the Mutually Bound Constraint feature, please see this help file.